-A multipolar world means a global order in which power is distributed among multiple countries (such as BRICS), as opposed to a unipolar world dominated by one or two dominant powers (such as the United States).
+The concept of a “multipolar world” refers to a global order where power is distributed among multiple nations, such as the BRICS countries, as opposed to a unipolar world dominated by one or two major powers like the United States (US).